dotnet/EntityFramework.Docs/docs/modeling/configuring.rst

 Entity Framework uses a set of :doc:`default-conventions` to build a model based on the shape of your entity classes.
 You can specify additional configuration to supplement and/or override what was discovered by convention.

 .. note::
-    This article covers configuration that can be applied to a model targetting any data store and that which can be applied when targetting any relational database.
+    This article covers configuration that can be applied to a model targeting any data store and that which can be applied when targeting any relational database.
     Providers may also enable configuration that is specific to a particular data store.
 For documentation on provider specific configuration see the the :doc:`/providers/index` section.

 In this article: